psrpinto/paymill-bundle/README.md

 Everytime a successful transaction or refund happens, Paymill will post a request to the URL you provided, which maps to the [MemeoirsPaymillBundle:Webhooks:hook](Controller/WebhooksController.php) controller action (make sure you included [routing.yml](Resources/config/routing.yml) in your routing file).

-# Listeners
-TODO

 # Console
-*Work in progress.
-Currently only webhooks are supported*
+*Currently only webhooks are supported*

 The console commands give you CRUD access to Paymill's API from the command line.